-Making a difference at The Merton
+Making a difference at The Merton and beyond

 As we learn about Syston in the Victorian times and find that there were a number of textile factories we will embark on a sewing project of our own!
-To share our love of stories and books, we will build up to our annual World Book Day celebrations by making a puppet of our favourite book characters.
+To share our love of stories and books, we will build up to our annual World Book Day celebrations by making a puppet of our favourite book characters to help create story sacks for a puppet shop.
 We will draw on our local community and invite parents and grandparents to support us as we learn sewing skills that have been passed on through generations and use these in to create our puppets.
-Children will appreciate the help they receive as our families help to make a difference to our learning, as the enjoy getting stuck in and help us to develop not only sewing skills, but our character as we learn to persevere and show patience as part of the making process.
+We will enjoy getting stuck in and developing not only sewing skills, but our character as we learn to persevere and show patience as part of the making process.